tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 In the context of classifying nodes that are a part of a huge graph, the training examples are usually sampled subgraphs around particular "seed" or "root" nodes.

 For this example, we have simplified matters by letting the seed node be the single "channel" node in each sampled subgraph, which makes it look a lot like a graph classification problem: after batching, the "channel" nodes, their features, and the features on the graph context all have aligned indices.
-That makes it easy to read off the final states of the GNN model from the root (i.e., "channel") nodes, put a linear classifier on top if it, and train that with the labels from the graph context.
+That allows us to directly take the tensor with the hidden states of the GNN model from the root (i.e., "channel") nodes, put a linear classifier on top if it, and train that with the labels from the graph context.
+This is the simplest kind of readout supported by the library:

+  * **Direct readout:** taking a feature tensor from a node set, edge set or the graph context as-is.
+The library supports this through subscripting syntax on `tfgnn.GraphTensor` like `graph_tensor.node_sets["channel"][tfgnn.HIDDEN_STATE]` or `graph_tensor.context["abuse_class"]`, and also with the Keras convenience wrapper `tfgnn.keras.layers.Readout`.

 Real applications of GNNs can be more complex than that: the nodes of interest for node classification or the pairs of nodes for link prediction may not be the only nodes in their respective node set.
 TF-GNN offers two ways of solving that.

-  * Structured readout: Next to the node sets and edge sets for the GNN, the graph data defines an auxiliary node set named "_readout" (note the leading underscore) and one or more auxiliary edge sets that connect the nodes of interest to the auxiliary readout nodes, one for each prediction to make.
+  * **Structured readout:** Next to the node sets and edge sets for the GNN, the graph data defines an auxiliary node set named "_readout" (note the leading underscore) and one or more auxiliary edge sets that connect the nodes of interest to the auxiliary readout nodes, one for each prediction to make.
+Together, they are called the readout structure.
 Final states of the GNN are read out from the nodes of interest along the auxiliary edges onto the "_readout" node set.
-The library supports this as of release 0.6 with the `tfgnn.readout_named()` function.
-Training labels can be read out from nodes in the same way, or can be stored on the "_readout" node set right away.
+The library supports this as of release 0.6 with the `tfgnn.structured_readout()` function and the equivalent Keras layer `tfgnn.keras.layers.StructuredReadout`.
+Training labels can be read out from nodes in the same way, or can be stored on the `"_readout"` node set right away.

-  * Implicit readout: If there is exactly one single node of interest in each input graph (as in node classification for the seed node of sampled subgraphs), and it always comes from the same node set, then, by convention, the data preparation puts it as the first node of that node set, then it can be found without explicit markup for readout.
-The library provides the `tfgnn.gather_first_node()` function to do this.
-Matching labels can be stored for readout from the first node, or on the graph context (as in the example above).
+  * **Implicit readout:** If there is exactly one single node of interest in each input graph (as in node classification for the seed node of sampled subgraphs), and it always comes from the same node set, then, by convention, the data preparation puts it as the first node of that node set and it can be found without explicit markup for readout.
+The library provides the `tfgnn.gather_first_node()` function to do this and the equivalent Keras layer `tfgnn.keras.layers.ReadoutFirstNode`.
+The labels corresponding to each read-out node state can be stored for readout from the first node in the same way, or on the graph context as in the example above.

+    This approach is less flexible and more error-prone than structured readout.
+    As of TF-GNN 0.6 (released in 2023), users are encouraged to use the former.
+    The helper function `tfgnn.add_readout_from_first_node()` and its Keras wrapper `tfgnn.keras.layers.AddReadoutFromFirstNode` add the necessary
+    readout structure to GraphTensor data that does not have it yet.

 The [data preparation](data_prep.md) and [modeling](gnn_modeling.md) guides
 have the details for their respective stages of model building.